ZIB-IOL/FrankWolfe.jl/docs/src/reference.md

 # Algorithms

-This section contains all algorithms of the [`FrankWolfe.jl`](https://github.com/ZIB-IOL/FrankWolfe.jl) package.
+This section contains all main algorithms of the [`FrankWolfe.jl`](https://github.com/ZIB-IOL/FrankWolfe.jl) package.
+These are the ones typical users will call.

 ## Functions